Govind-techie/LeetCode/README.md

 - **Problem 152: Maximum Product Subarray**
   *Find the contiguous subarray that has the largest product.
 Solved using a variation of Kadane’s Algorithm keeping track of max and min products, with O(n) time complexity.*

+- **Problem 46: Permutations**
+  *Given a collection of distinct integers, return all possible permutations.*
+  This problem is solved using **backtracking**, where we build the permutations one element at a time by swapping elements and recursively generating the next permutation.
+The algorithm achieves an **O(n!) time complexity** and **O(n)** space complexity, where n is the number of elements in the input array.

 ---

 ### 🚀 Hard Problems